PostHog/posthog.com/contents/blog/dev-marketing-paid-ads.md

 - Good for awareness, bad for conversion.
 - It is very easy to do ads that stand out here because 90% are so boring and corporate.
-- Good paid channel for reaching founder-type devs - people who are more self-promotery basically.
+- Good paid channel for reaching founder-type devs - and people who are more self-promotery, basically.
 - Expensive but hands-down the best targeting of any platform.

 ### Reddit

-- Very cheap but useless.
+- Very cheap but poor for awareness or conversion.
 Very rudimentary ad tools.
-- Invest the time in being an active member of relevant subreddits where you contribute actual value to those people.
-This takes a lot more work, but it's also fun if you can do Reddit as part of your job.
+- Instead, invest the time in being an active member of relevant subreddits where you contribute actual value to those people.
+This takes a lot more work.
+- Redditors hate ads nearly as much as HN readers do.
+Nearly.

 ### Quora